 Anderson led RMU with 24 points, and added a highlight-reel block.
 Myers-Pate was 8-9 from the field, including 3-3 from long distance, on his way to a career-high 21 points.

 Junior guard/forward Lucky Jones came into the game just 12 points shy of reaching 1,000 for his career.
 He was unable to reach that number tonight as he struggled with his shot, going just 1-12 from the field.
-He did snag eight rebounds and net four assists to along with his five points.
+He did snag eight rebounds and net four assists to go along with his five points.

 After the game head coach Andy Toole was asked if he was surprised by how Myers-Pate found the energy to play.
 He was very complimentary of his point guard, saying, "Doesn't surprise me at all.
 I've seen him do it for four years."

 It's the third straight victory for the Colonials since they suspended four players; it's also their seventh consecutive NEC victory.
 They'll look to stay atop the mountain on Saturday, as they finish up their four-game home stretch against the Central Connecticut State Blue Devils (5-15, 1-5).
-The Bulldogs will play at Sacred Heart (4-18, 1-6) on Sunday.
+The Bulldogs will play at the Sacred Heart Pioneers (4-18, 1-6) on Sunday.